Intense Pulsed Light (IPL) Salt Lake City & Park City

 A patch test will be performed on first-time patients on skin around or behind the ears.
 The skin’s response to this test allows the team to adjust the parameters by increasing or decreasing the duration of each pulse or delay.

-The treatment should include the entire face, neck, decollete, chest, and upper and lower extremities.
+The treatment may include the entire face, neck, decollete, and chest.
 The crystal of the device’s head is kept very close to the skin, separated only by the gel.
 The pulses are carefully placed one behind the other to avoid missing areas or overlapping.
 Spot treatments are not recommended because there is a higher risk of pigmentation changes.